Steve-xmh/Ryuusei-No-Rockman-CN/README.md

 This hack replaced the original text rendering logic.
 So the hard-coded fonts data in arm9 is free and can be used in any purpose.

 And for me, I want to share my hacking experience to everyone who wants to translate your favourite game into your language.
-So I open-sourced this with almost all code full of comments.
+So I open-sourced this with almost all code full of comments (although all of them are Chinese).

 ## Other